christian-vorhemus/azure-percept-py/README.md

 ## Install
 The following guide assumes you run the code directly on the Percept board (CBL Mariner OS):
-- Clone the source code on your Percept device `git clone https://github.com/christian-vorhemus/azure-percept-py.git` (if you're accessing the repo from Azure Devops use `git clone https://chrysalis-innersource@dev.azure.com/chrysalis-innersource/Azure%20Percept%20Python%20library/_git/Azure%20Percept%20Python%20library`)
+- Clone the source code on your Percept device `git clone https://github.com/christian-vorhemus/azure-percept-py.git`
 - Open a terminal and cd into `azure-percept-py`
 - Run `sudo pip3 install .`
 - To uninstall run `sudo pip3 uninstall azure-percept`